balderdashy/mast/README.md

 ## Making things interactive with Components
-Defining components gives you the power to make things more interactive, without having to write JavaScript.
+Defining components gives you the power to make things more interactive.
+A really cool thing about Mast, though, is that it has some shortcuts to let you do some of this without writing JavaScript.

 ###Defining a Component
-To create a component, make a JavaScript file in your app with the same name as the template
+To create a component, make a JavaScript file in your app, and call it the same name as the template you want it to work for.